Chase Geiser On The Race For Congress In GA-10 With Mike Collins | OAP #49

 Only only play with what you're willing to lose.

-Oh, yeah, going to the craps table.
+Yeah, going to the craps table.

 Yeah, absolutely.

-I really want to touch on that because I don't think you know people realize that the heart and soul that goes into it.
+I really want to touch on that because I don't think, you know, people realize that the heart and soul that goes into it.

-But with the amount of people that I see waking up today and wanting to help and and move the needle, I think, and then we get Trump or somebody in that position that understands how much we need this thing run like a business.
+But with the amount of people that I see waking up today and wanting to help and move the needle, I think, and then we get Trump or somebody in that position that understands how much we need this thing run like a business.

 I think in 10 years from now, we could be blowing and going.

-We we could be just wide open again.
+We could be just wide open again.

-Yeah, you take the last four years.
+You take the last four years.

-They they know they're paying more for gas, they know they're paying more for their groceries, but they really don't have a true because they've never fooled with it, but they do know what it felt like three years ago when they get home and they say, honey, you want to go out to eat?
+But they do know what it felt like three years ago when they get home and they say, honey, you want to go out to eat?

-Yeah, and you go out to eat and you see lines of people, and then you see people buying new cars, going on vacation, buying houses.
+And then you see people buying new cars, going on vacation, buying houses.

 And man, they were winning.

-All of us were employees and employers, and you look at it today.
+All of us were employees and employers.

 I'm telling you, people want that back.